Glass Beach at Fort Bragg, California is world famous! It gets its name from the smooth, colorful glass pebbles that wash up onto the shore.

-Our complete guide to Glass Beach is full of tips and advice which will prepare you for your visit.
+Here's my complete guide to Glass Beach, full of tips and advice which will prepare you for your visit.

 History of Glass Beach

-In 1906, there was a huge earthquake in San Francisco.
-Most of the Bay Area was devastated, including the center of town in Fort Bragg, Northern California.
+In 1906, there was a huge 7.8 earthquake in San Francisco known as The Great San Francisco Earthquake.
+Most of the Bay Area was devastated, including the center of town in Fort Bragg.

 Many homes and businesses were damaged beyond repair and had to be bulldozed.
 The rubble was quite literally dumped into the ocean at the end of Pine Street.

-What they didn't realize at the time, of course, was that they were creating the most incredible glass beach for future generations to enjoy!
+What no one realized was that they were creating the most incredible Glass Beach for future generations to enjoy!

-Plenty of visitors do pick up souvenirs of their visit as did I. As of the date of this article no laws have been passed.
+Plenty of visitors do pick up souvenirs of their visit to Glass Beach, as did I. At the time, no laws had been passed.

 The intention is to preserve Glass Beach for future generations to enjoy but, of course, the sea glass will continue to be pounded by the surf and will eventually erode back into sand.

-The city of Fort Bragg hopes that many more visitors will be able to enjoy the spectacular sights before that happens and we definitely recommend a visit.
+The city of Fort Bragg hopes that many more visitors will be able to enjoy the spectacular sights before that happens and I definitely recommend a visit.
 You'll love it!

 Glass Beach directions